Decoupling of Field Equations in Einstein and Modified Gravity: Decoupling of Gravitational Field Equations

 5pt

-In general, the solutions defined by a system (\ref{eq1})--(\ref{conf2}) can not be transformed into solutions parametrized by an ansatz (\ref{class1}) and/or (\ref{class2}).
-As we shall prove in Section \ref{s3}, the general solutions of the such systems of PDE are determined by corresponding sets of generating and integration functions.
-A solution for (\ref{eq1})--(\ref {conf2}) contains a larger set of $h--v$--generating functions than those with some N--coefficients stated to be zero.
+In general, the solutions defined by a system (\ref{eq1})--(\ref{conf2}) can not be transformed into solutions parameterized by an ansatz (\ref{class1}) and/or (\ref{class2}).
+As we shall prove in Section \ref{s4}, the general solutions of the such systems of PDEs are determined by corresponding sets of generating and integration functions.
+A solution for (\ref{eq1})--(\ref {conf2}) contains a larger set of $h-v$--generating functions than those with some N--coefficients stated to be zero.